espruino/BangleApps/apps/ha/README.md

 control some devices or entities in your HomeAssistant :)

 # Setup Trigger
 1.)
 Upload the app and all corresponding triggers through the AppStore UI.
-For example I entered "DOOR,LIGHT,OVEN".
-The list will be shown in your BangleJs in the corresponding order so enter more important triggers first.
+You must specify the display name, the trigger as well as an icon.
+The following icons are currently supported:
+- ha (default)
+- light
+- door
+- fire

 2.)
 Create an "automation" in the HomeAssistant WebUI for each trigger that you created on your BangleJs in order to tell HomeAssistant what you want to control.
 A sample configuration is shown in the image below -- I use this trigger to open the door: